Wolff-H/language-awn/README.md

 The package is still in development.
 I will update progress when there comes so.
 The grammar is already completely well designed, you can now apply its full syntax and have highlightings.

+PS.
+Although I turned to use VS Code now for coding, I must say I do love Atom's UI and UX design.
+Therefore Atom is still my preferred editor for writting notes.

 ## examples
 For examples please see the [wiki page](https://github.com/Wolff-H/language-awn/wiki/Demo)